camposfa/plhdbR/vignettes/ErrorChecking.md

 #> 7      ssr
 ```

-We can see from this that there are 40 such records that need to be corrected.
+We can see from this that there are 40 Mom.ID records that don't match any entry in Animal.Id and therefore need to be corrected.